Soktiban/Soktiban/README.md

 Find me on linkedin-https://www.linkedin.com/in/sheikh-soktiban-45b825282/

-- 🔭 I’m currently working on this page.
+- 🔭 I’m currently working as an IT Executive at Shefra
-- 🌱 I’m currently learning system design,software architecture,devops
+- 🌱 I’m currently learning software development,devops
 - 👯 I’m looking to collaborate on github